irhyl/c60.ai/README.md

 flake8
 ```

-## 📄 License
+## License

 This project is licensed under the [MIT License](LICENSE).

-## 📬 Contact
+## Contact

-For questions or feedback, please open an issue or reach out to [your.email@example.com](mailto:your.email@example.com).
+For questions or feedback, please open an issue or reach out to aditirkrishna@gmail.com

 ---

-Made with ❤️ by Your Name | 2023
+built with ❤️ by aditi ramakrishnan | 2025

 ## Cite

-If you use C60.ai in your research, please cite our paper (coming soon).
+If you use C60.ai in your research, please cite my paper (coming soon).